-Section 721 of the Defense Production Act of 1950, as amended ("Section 721") applies to any transaction involving the acquisition of control by a foreign person over a person engaged in interstate commerce in the United States.
+As background, the final rule makes changes to the regulations implementing Section 721 of the Defense Production Act of 1950, as amended ("Section 721"), which applies to any transaction involving the acquisition of control by a foreign person over a person engaged in interstate commerce in the United States.
 Parties to such a transaction may voluntarily notify CFIUS or CFIUS may self-notify.
-Upon notification, CFIUS must review the transaction to determine the effects on the national security of the United States within 30 days; it may also open a second stage 45-day investigation if it determines the transaction presents a threat to national security that has not vet been mitigated.
+Upon notification, CFIUS must review the transaction to determine the effects on the national security of the United States within 30 days; it may also open a second stage 45-day investigation if it determines the transaction presents a threat to national security that has not yet been mitigated.
 If CFIUS determines that a transaction would threaten to impair national security, it may negotiate a mitigation agreement or condition, or it may recommend that the President block the transaction or, in the case of a completed transaction, order divestiture.

 FINSA requires Treasury to designate one or more lead agencies for each transaction.
-Subject to certain exceptions, FINSA also requires a www.simpsonthacher.com second stage 45-day investigation where (1) the transaction is a foreign government-controlled transaction; (2) the transaction would result in foreign control over critical infrastructure that CFIUS determines could impair national security; or (3) the lead agency recommends, and CFIUS concurs, that an investigation be undertaken.
+Subject to certain exceptions, FINSA also requires a second stage 45-day investigation where (1) the transaction threatens to impair national security and that threat has not been mitigated before conclusion of the 30-day review; (2) the transaction is a foreign government-controlled transaction; (3) the transaction would result in foreign control over critical infrastructure that CFIUS determines could impair national security; or (4) the lead agency recommends, and CFIUS concurs, that an investigation be undertaken.
 In order for CFIUS to conclude action with respect to a foreign government-controlled transaction or a transaction involving critical infrastructure without proceeding to a second stage investigation, Treasury and the lead agency must determine, at the Deputy Secretary level or above, that the transaction will not impair national security.